Couples therapy is a step towards improving your relationship and your life.

 A healthy relationship, in which each partner feels loved, understood and supported, is intimately tied to one’s overall life satisfaction.
 The converse is true as well: an unhappy relationship can impact all areas of one’s life.
 It adds stress, anger, sadness and distractions.
 Many couples can recall a happier time and are sometimes confused as to how they have landed in disconnection and pain.

 Some of the reasons couples seek treatment with me include:

 - financial disagreements and betrayals

 - grief and loss

 - coping with one or both partners’ mental health or trauma from childhood

 - relationship strains due to infertility or family building

 My approach also considers the impact of one’s family of origin and past patterns in the unfolding of relationship difficulties.
-Often, we are unaware of the ways that early and sometimes subversive messages about love, commitment, autonomy, and support have shaped our responses to our own needs and to our loved ones.
-New self-awareness and empathy for self and other can then be leveraged to (re)create healthy interaction cycles.
-By opening up new ways of understanding oneself and one’s partner, the couple can forge a new, previously unknown, way forward.
+Often, we are unaware of the ways that early and sometimes subversive messages about love, commitment, autonomy, and support have shaped our responses to our own needs and to the needs of our loved ones.

 New self-awareness and compassion can then be leveraged to (re)create healthy interaction cycles.
 By opening up new ways of understanding yourself and your partner, a new way forward can be forged.